newaetech/DesignStartTrace/hardware/tracewhisperer/README.md

 TraceWhisperer is a trace sniffer, originally developed for the CW305 DesignStart target, then ported to the PhyWhisperer-USB platform.
-The "trace" we're talking about here is Coresight processor trace data (ETM, DWT, ITM) that can be output by Arm Cortex processors via their parallel trace port.
+The "trace" we're talking about here is Coresight processor trace data (ETM, DWT, ITM) that can be output by Arm Cortex processors via their parallel trace port or SWO pin.

-One target with this trace port is our [K82F target](https://rtfm.newae.com/Targets/UFO%20Targets/CW308T-K82/), but it should be possible to use TraceWhisperer with any target that has a trace port.
+One target with the parallel trace port is our [K82F target](https://rtfm.newae.com/Targets/UFO%20Targets/CW308T-K82/), but it should be possible to use TraceWhisperer with any target that has a trace port.
 Currently, TraceWhisperer supports 4-bit wide trace ports only, but adding support for other widths should be fairly easy.

+The SWO pin is more common -- you'll find it on our STM32 targets -- but its bandwidth is much lower than the trace port.

 The trace sniffer features and capabilities with TraceWhisperer are basically the same as on the CW305 DesignStart platform.
 Some differences to